simp/pupmod-simp-ssh/REFERENCE.md

 Type: Ruby 4.x API

-Update the ssh_known_hosts files for all hosts, purging old files, removing duplicates, and creating catalog resources that are found
+removing duplicates, and creating catalog resources that are found

  Note: This function if marked as an InternalFunction because it changes the state of the system by adding/removing files and